 In 1951 the degree of Master of Science in Nursing (M.S.N.) was introduced.
 The current program prepares nurses for advanced practice roles in a clinical specialty, with students prepared as nurse practitioners, clinical nurse specialists and educators.
 A program leading to the degree Doctor of Nursing Science (D.N.Sc.) was initiated in 1968.

 It was one of the first of its kind in the country and graduates hold major leadership positions in education, health care administration and research.
 In the spring of 2006, the D.N.Sc. program was transitioned to a Doctor of Philosophy (Ph.D.) program.
 The focus of the Ph.D. program remains on clinical investigation and development of expert clinicians who can assume leadership positions in many different areas.
 In 2007 the school added a Doctor of Nursing Practice (D.N.P) program that prepares expert clinicians and nursing leaders.
-Most recently, the school has added on-line programs for those perusing an M.S.N (family nurse practitioner concentration), D.N.P or Ph.D)
+Most recently, the school has added on-line programs for those purusing an M.S.N (family nurse practitioner concentration), D.N.P. or Ph.D.)

 The school is recognized for its program offerings, the quality of faculty and commitment to diversity and improving the care of vulnerable populations.
 Graduates remain the school's greatest strength because of leadership, knowledge, clinical expertise and commitment to continuous learning and improvement.